 Over in the happening North Loop hood, Chef Ann Kim’s Young Joni is a total scene, with a hipstery waitstaff serving up to-die-for Korean BBQ pizza, bibim grain salads, and kimchi oxtail sugo meatballs.
 The photo booth is located just outside the bathrooms, making for some amusingly awkward encounters.

 But what seemed to us to be one of the city’s most populated weekend rituals, was Sunday brunch at Spoon & Stable, also in the Mill District.
 Industrial-farmhouse-chic provides the stunning scenery for decadently prepared duck egg omelettes and bison tartare.
-And the crowd is as interesting as the sustenance.
+And the crowd is as interesting as what’s on your plate.

 Back at the Canopy, don’t expect to bump into Moby or Morrissey at the Bacon Social House.
 Indeed, there’s piggy art all over the walls, and an excellent weekday happy hour that pairs Blood Orange IPA and Hogwash rosé with bacon deviled eggs and bacon sliders.
 And bacon and bacon and bacon.

 But the hotel’s signature restaurant Umbra finds rocker chef Kevin Aho bouncing between bourguignon sliders, beets carpaccio and fettuccine frutti di mare without missing a beat.
 The Pirate Jenny cocktail, with habanero-infused Tattersall Aquavit, carrot & lime juices and Grand Marnier, is the unmissable specialty of the house.
-We had a few, before finishing up the night at Betty Danger’s Country Club, a bar, complete with ferris wheel and shuffleboard table, just waiting for a David Lynch movie to star in.
+We had several, before finishing up the night at Betty Danger’s Country Club, a bar, complete with ferris wheel and shuffleboard table, just waiting for a David Lynch movie to star in.
 SO very Minneapolis.
+As was the next morning’s hangover.

 Top image: Spoon & Stable; bottom two images: Umbra